ChadB12/ChadB12.GitHub.io/projects/mlbwinspredictor.md

 ## 📊 **Example Data**

-Typical input values for the model based on MLB team stats:
+Typical input values for the model based on an above average MLB team's stats:

 | Feature | Description                      | Example Value |
 |---------|----------------------------------|---------------|